 8.17.
-The Funding Licensee will be required to provide a detailed report, the PPR, at least every six months (starting from six months after the date the Project Direction is issued), of sufficient detail to allow Ofgem to evaluate the progress of the Project.
+The Funding Licensee will be required to provide a detailed report, (the Project Progress Report (PPR), at least every six months, of sufficient detail to allow Ofgem to evaluate the progress of the Project.

 8.18.
-The Funding Licensee should send a copy of the PPR to Ofgem and also make it available publically, either on its website or on the Learning Portal (see chapter 2 for further details).
+The Funding Licensee should send a copy of the Project Progress Report to Ofgem and also make it available publically, either on their website or on the ENA innovation portal (see chapter 1 for further details).